ducktrshessami/up-next/README.md

 THEN I am redirected to purchase tickets for the show
 ```

-Powered by (probable EventBrite or Ticketmaster) and [Google Maps](https://developers.google.com/maps/)
+Powered by (probably EventBrite or Ticketmaster) and [Google Maps](https://developers.google.com/maps/)